1918 United Kingdom general election

 It was the first general election to be held after enactment of the Representation of the People Act 1918.
-It was thus the first election in which women over the age of 30, and all men over the age of 21, could vote.
+It was thus the first election in which women over the age of 30 (with some property qualifications), and all men over the age of 21, could vote.
 Previously, all women and many poor men had been excluded from voting.
 Women generally supported the coalition candidates.

-It was the first parliamentary election in which women were able to stand as candidates following the Parliament (Qualification of Women) Act 1918, believed to be one of the shortest Acts of Parliament ever given Royal Assent.
-The Act was passed shortly before Parliament was dissolved.
-It followed a report by Law Officers that the Great Reform Act 1832 had specified parliamentary candidates had to be male and that the Representation of the People Act passed earlier in the year did not change that.
-One woman, Nina Boyle, had already presented herself for a by-election earlier in the year in Keighley but had been turned down by the returning officer on technical grounds.
+It was also the first parliamentary election in which women were able to stand as candidates, following the Parliament (Qualification of Women) Act 1918, which received royal assent shortly before Parliament was dissolved.
+At 27 operative words, it is believed to be one of the shortest Acts of Parliament.
+It followed a report by Law Officers that the Reform Act 1832 had specified parliamentary candidates had to be male, and that the Representation of the People Act passed earlier in the year did not change that.
+One woman, Nina Boyle, had presented herself as a candidate in the 1918 Keighley by-election, but had been turned down by the returning officer on technical grounds.

+It was also the first general election to include on a single day all eligible voters of the United Kingdom, although the vote count was delayed until 28 December so that the ballots cast by soldiers serving overseas could be included in the tallies.
+Prior to this election the university constituency seats were re-allocated.
+Several seats were filled in multi-seat constituencies using STV.